 Your vote is very important.
 The PMC Commercial board of trust managers has unanimously approved the merger agreement and the merger of PMC Capital with and into PMC Commercial, and recommends that you vote "for" all of the proposals set forth above, including the merger agreement and the merger.
-Whether or not you plan to attend the annual meeting, please sign, date and return the enclosed proxy card as soon as possible or vote via telephone or the Internet to make sure that your shares are represented at the annual meeting.
+Whether or not you plan to attend the annual meeting, please sign, date and return the enclosed proxy card as soon as possible to make sure that your shares are represented at the annual meeting.
+You may also be able to vote by telephone or the Internet if so instructed by a broker, bank or other nominee.

-For more information about the merger described above and the other transactions contemplated by the merger agreement, please review the accompanying joint proxy statement/ prospectus and the merger agreement attached to it as $\underline{\text{Annex } A}$ .
+For more information about the merger described above and the other transactions contemplated by the merger agreement, please review the accompanying joint proxy statement/ prospectus and the merger agreement attached to it as $\underline{\text{Annex } A}$.